Odfjell asked to address nonconformities on semi-submersible rig

 Norwegian offshore safety regulator has carried out an audit of Odfjell Drilling and its risk management, electrical facilities, safety instrumented systems and technical safety on one of its semi-submersible rigs, currently working for Equinor off Norway, and is awaiting a response from the offshore drilling contractor regarding the way the identified nonconformities will be handled.

-In addition, the PSA’s audit monitored installed lithium-ion battery systems and flywheels on this rig along with the company’s handling of the risk that such installations entail.
+In addition, the PSA’s audit monitored installed lithium-ion battery systems and flywheels on the rig along with the company’s handling of the risk that such installations entail.
 While conducting its investigation, the PSA identified several breaches of the regulations.

 Furthermore, the offshore safety watchdog identified 14 nonconformities, including barrier management; handling of nonconformities; ignition source control; ventilation system; firefighting; passive fire protection; open drainage; emergency lighting; lithium-ion battery system; electrical facilities and installations; work in and operation of electrical facilities; responsible person for communication systems; risk assessment of health hazards from electromagnetic fields; and maintenance of technical facilities.